 What is a PJC in NC?

 Be careful you fully understand the consequence of accepting a PJC as it does appear on your criminal record despite what many are led to believe by their attorney.
 In NC nothing ever just falls of your record after a certain number of years, not even a PJC.
 Also be aware that in North Carolina your adult criminal record begins at age 16, not age 18 like most other States.
 I receive many calls asking how to expunge a PJC in NC because they have been denied employment based solely on a PJC.
 Too many defendants accept a PJC when a full dismissal is possible.
-Always speak with an attorney before asking for a PJC without understanding the long term consequences.
+Always speak with a criminal attorney before asking for a PJC without understanding the long term consequences.

 - You can truthfully say you were never convicted.

 - There usually is no fine outside the ~$190 Court costs.

-- North Carolina allows one (1) PJC every three (3) years per insurance policy (be careful if you are on the same policy as a spouse or children) to avoid an auto insurance increase.
+- North Carolina allows one (1) PJC every three (3) years per insurance policy to avoid insurance points. (be aware if you are on the same policy as a spouse or children)

 - A PJC is better than a conviction as you may be able to later have the case dismissed and expunged (emphasis on the word "may")